projectcalico/calico/security/kubernetes-nodes.md

 This tutorial will lock down Kubernetes node ingress to only allow SSH and required ports for Kubernetes to function.
 We will apply two policies: one for the master nodes. and one for the worker nodes.

-> Note: Run this tutorial only on a sandbox cluster; using it on a real cluster can disrupt traffic.
-{: .alert .alert-danger }

 > Note: This tutorial was tested on a cluster created with kubeadm v1.18.2 on AWS, using a "stacked etcd" [topology](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/).
 Stacked etcd topology means the etcd pods are running on the masters. kubeadm uses stacked etcd by default.
 >
 > If your Kubernetes cluster is on a different platform, is running a variant of Kubernetes, or is running a topology with an external etcd cluster,